 2 min read

-Unfortunately, overwork and overwhelm keeps people from ever learning how to do it.
-They spend hours trying to learn technical skills, create fool-proof plans and solve operational problems, while failing to realise the world has changed.
-What you know how to do simply isn’t as relevant anymore - now, in order to be successful, you have to know how to think.
+Critical thinking is the world’s most valuable skill.
+Unfortunately, being overworked and overwhelmed keeps people from learning how to do it.
+They spend hours trying to learn technical skills, create fool-proof plans, and solve operational problems while failing to realise that the world has changed.
+What you know how to do simply isn’t as relevant anymore—now, to be successful, you must know how to think.

-I went from organisation to organisation, writing the best reports, undertaking the best analysis and presenting the most compelling cases: only to see projects go off-track and people go back to the status quo at the first hurdle.
-Without a step-by-step plan to stick to, or a facilitator to lead the conversation, they lacked the skills to adapt and change course.
+I went from organisation to organisation, writing the best reports, undertaking the best analysis and presenting the most compelling cases, only to see projects go off-track and people return to the status quo at the first hurdle.
+They lacked the skills to adapt and change course without a step-by-step plan to stick to or a facilitator to lead the conversation.

-It wasn't until I started teaching leaders to think and work like strategists, and to understand the skills behind decision-making, that I saw implementation skyrocket, change projects completed on time, and organisations flex to the needs of their clients, customers and markets.
+It wasn't until I started teaching leaders to think and work like strategists and understand decision-making skills that I saw implementation skyrocket and change projects completed on time.
+Organisations could then flex to the needs of their clients, customers and markets.

-The good news is: my loss is your gain.
+The good news is that my loss is your gain.

 Here are 3 decision-making frameworks that will save you dozens of painful hours trying to learn critical thinking for yourself:

 The measure of a good decision isn't the outcome you produce - but the process you use to make it.
-Learning this completely changed the way I thought about decision-making, and the importance I placed on process.
+Learning this completely changed how I thought about decision-making and the importance I placed on the process.

-According to the Heath Brothers, you can overcome common decision biases like narrow framing, confirmation bias, short-term emotions and over-confidence by using these four steps for every significant choice you make.
+According to the Heath Brothers, these four steps can help you overcome common decision biases, such as narrow framing, confirmation bias, short-term emotions, and overconfidence, for every significant choice you make.

 • W - Widen your Options